brujoand/slides.brujordet.no/Building_a_delivery_platform/javazone_2020.md

 # {data-background-image="static/soria_moria_faded.jpg"}
 ## Topics
 1. What is a Delivery Platform?
-2. Building a Delivery Platform
+2. How do we build one?

 ---